graphql/graphql.github.io/site/learn/Learn-Introspection.md

 `id` looks a bit weird there, it has no name for the type.
 That's because it's a "wrapper" type of kind `NON_NULL`.
-If we queried for `ofType` on that field's type, we would find the `String` type there, telling us that this is a non-null String.
+If we queried for `ofType` on that field's type, we would find the `ID` type there, telling us that this is a non-null ID.

 Similarly, both `friends` and `appearsIn` have no name, since they are the `LIST` wrapper type.
 We can query for `ofType` on those types, which will